edumserrano/monocart-code-coverage-demo/README.md

 ## How to run tests with V8 code coverage and monocart-reporter

+> [!IMPORTANT]
+>
+> Make sure you have the required dependencies installed before running the tests.
+From the root of the repo run `npm i` to install all the required packaged and then and then `npx playwright install` to install the browsers required by playwright.
+>

 Run `npm run test-monocart` from the root of the repo.
 This command will:
 1) cleans test results and code coverage directories to make sure we are always on a fresh state.
 2) updates the `angular.json` file that is at the root of the repo.